Setting up a connection

 chmod 0655 ~/.redis/YandexInternalRootCA.crt

-The certificate is saved to the ~/.redis/YandexInternalRootCA.crt
+The certificate will be saved to the ~/.redis/YandexInternalRootCA.crt

 file.